-Preston North End Community and Education Trust (registered charity 1130773) is the community department of Preston North End Football Club.
+Preston North End Community and Education Trust (registered charity 1130773) is the official charity and community department of Preston North End Football Club.
 Our aim is to use the power of the badge and the football club to work in partnership with local communities, improving their lives and their environment.

-PNE's reputation as a family orientated football club is aided by the work of the Community Trust; both everyday in its delivery out into the community and on a matchday.
+PNE's reputation as a family-orientated football club is aided by the work of the Community and Education Trust, both everyday in its delivery out into the community, and on a matchday.

-The Trust are also responsible for arranging and accompanying the first team squad on visits and understand the importance of our players as role models in the local area.
+The Trust is also responsible for arranging and accompanying the first team squad on community visits and helping them to understand the importance of our players as role models in the local area.

 PNECET is a self-financed department of the football club and generate funds by working with partners such as the EFL Trust, Premier League Charitable Fund and Sport England.
 We also raise money through schools work, holiday camps and generous donations from businesses and fundraisers.